 In June 2005, we entered into a collaboration agreement with Astellas for the development and commercialization (but not manufacture) of roxadustat for the treatment of anemia in Japan ("Astellas Japan Agreement").
 In April 2006, we entered into the Europe Agreement with Astellas for roxadustat for the treatment of anemia in Europe, the Commonwealth of Independent States, the Middle East, and South Africa ("Astellas Europe Agreement").
-Under these agreements, the aggregate amount for upfront payments and milestone payments received through December 31, 2023 totals \$790.1 million.
+Under these agreements, the aggregate amount for upfront payments and milestone payments received through December 31, 2024 totals \$790.1 million.
+Based on the current development plans for roxadustat in Japan and Europe, we do not expect to receive most or all of the additional potential milestones under the Astellas Japan Agreement or the Astellas Europe Agreement.